k155cvut/gise/docs/practicals/practical9.md

 ## Assignment: Geocode your favorite artist tour

-Your task is to create a visualisation called *Culture Mile Around My University*.
+Your task is to create a visualisation called *My favorite artist tour*.
 This consists of downloading, editing, geocoding, and visualizing the data using GIS.

 *GIS Workflow:*